redhat-cip/software-factory/docs/deploy.rst

   - sg_user_cidr : The source network from where users can access SF services.

 Assuming you have already built the SF role images, you will be able to deploy the SF.
-You just need to source in your shell environment yours OpenStack credentials:
+You just need to source your OpenStack credentials into your shell environment:

 .. code-block:: bash